 Alexander Cochrane Newton, Civilian.
 Alexander was born Underwood Cottage, in 1894, the son of John Alexander Newton and Phoebe Newton (nee Griffith).
 His father was a master mariner.
 Alexander joined his father in the Mercantile Marine at 14 years old, but following the outbreak of the Great War enlisted into the 12th Battalion, Gloucestershire Regiment.
 After two years as a soldier, he transferred into the Royal Flying Corps in 1916.
 He served throughout the war and after the Armistice went back to sea.
 By the time of the outbreak of WW2, he was still serving at sea and in April 1939 reportedly left Shanghai aboard a Chinese junk, bound for San Francisco.
 The junk stopped off in the Philippines, where Alexander remained, and he was taken prisoner following the Japanese invasion of the Philippines, which began on 8 December 1941.
 Alexander was interred at the University of Santo Tomas Internment Camp, but soon took ill and died of coronary thrombosis at St. Luke’s Hospital, Manila, Philippines on 28 April 1942, aged 48.
 He is buried in Manila.
 Alexander is not commemorated on the Laugharne War Memorial.

 Francis Edward Hugh Owen, Able Seaman, C/SSX 15155, Royal Navy.
-Francis was born on 27 September 1915, the son of Hugh and Edith Owen.
+Francis was born in Belfast on 27 September 1915, the son of Hugh and Edith Owen.
 The family moved to Laugharne soon after his birth.
 Francis enlisted into the Royal Navy and served as an Able Seaman aboard the submarine hunter and minesweeper HMS Huntley.
 The ship was in reserve at Singapore when war erupted and was despatched to the Mediterranean to hunt for German submarines.
 On 31 January 1941, HMS Huntley was attacked by German aircraft in the Eastern Mediterranean, and sank about 30 nautical miles West of Mersa Matruh, with the loss of eighteen lives.
-Francis was 25 years old when he was killed in the attack, and is remembered on the Chatham Naval Memorial, Kent.
+Francis was 25 years old when he was killed in the attack, and is commemorated on the Chatham Naval Memorial, Kent.